PC Adjusted Testing for Low Dimensional Parameters: The Method and Models

-{ We will mostly assume the following dependence between $\mathbf{A}$ and $\mathbb{W}$.} \begin{ass} Let $\mathbf{A}=\mathbb{W}\btheta+\boldsymbol{\eta}$ with $\boldsymbol{\eta} \sim N(0,\sigma^2_g I)$. \end{ass} Although assumption \ref{assn:prop_projection} seems restrictive, we keep it here for keeping our arguments short and only for the \textit{precise} analysis of the test $\varphi_{k,\out}$ -- this assumption is often not needed either for analysis of $\varphi_{k,\into}$ or while demonstrating a lower bound on the Type I error of $\varphi_{k,\out}$ instead of deriving a precise limit .
+{ We will mostly assume the following dependence between $\mathbf{A}$ and $\mathbb{W}$.} \begin{assn} Let $\mathbf{A}=\mathbb{W}\btheta+\boldsymbol{\eta}$ with $\boldsymbol{\eta} \sim N(0,\sigma^2_g I)$. \end{assn} Although Assumption \ref{assn:prop_projection} seems restrictive, we keep it here for keeping our arguments short and only for the \textit{precise} analysis of the test $\varphi_{k,\out}$ -- this assumption is often not needed either for analysis of $\varphi_{k,\into}$ or while demonstrating a lower bound on the Type I error of $\varphi_{k,\out}$ instead of deriving a precise limit.
 Indeed, this result is easy to extend to sub-Gaussian $A$'s and we additionally verify through extensive simulations (see Section \ref{sec:numerical_experiments}) that the intuitions from our main theorems continue to be valid even without assuming the above specific conditional distribution of $A|\bX$.
-Finally we note that for the analysis in epigenetic studies \citep{barfield2014accounting}, where $A$ contains DNA methylation levels of a particular CpG site of interest and one performs PCA on genetic variants $\bW$ to account for population stratification, assumption \ref{assn:prop_projection} is often reasonable.
-Our last assumption removes this restrictions in some of our results at the cost of obtaining bounds instead of precise limiting objects.